Dying in Quebec in indignity

 In the Montreal Gazettejournalist Aaron Derfel also reveals the existence of several suspicious deaths in the emergency room of the Lakeshore Hospital, including even a suicide.

-In January, in these pages, I also sounded the alarm about the erosion of empathy towards patients caused by the crisis which, in the Quebec health network, has lasted too long.
+In January, in these pages, I also sounded the alarm regarding the erosion of empathy towards patients caused by the crisis which, in the Quebec health network, has lasted too long.

-This erosion is not yet widespread, but it could become so if at the top of political and union power, nothing is done to remedy it on the ground.
+This erosion is not yet widespread, but it might become so if at the top of political and union power, nothing is done to remedy it on the ground.

 Meanwhile, Quebec has become the champion of requests for medical assistance in dying.
 Who is really surprised?